Amafa aKwaZulu-Natali: History

 Amafa is the successor body to the National Monuments Council in the former Natal Province and KwaZulu Monuments Council in the former KwaZulu Bantustan or homeland, in South Africa.
 Under the 1996 Constitution of South Africa, cultural matters are a competency shared between national and provincial government.
-This necessitated the creation of a system whereby many of the responsibilities of former monuments authorities were devolved to provincial level via the National Heritage Resources Act.
+This necessitated the creation of a system whereby many of the responsibilities of former monuments authorities were devolved to the provincial level via the National Heritage Resources Act.

-Provinces may pass their own heritage resources legislation and KwaZulu-Natal is one of only two that has chosen that route rather than to use provisions of the National Heritage Resources Act to establish a provincial heritage resources authority (PHRA).
+Provinces may pass their own heritage resources legislation.
+KwaZulu-Natal is one of only two that has chosen that route rather than using provisions of the National Heritage Resources Act to establish a provincial heritage resources authority (PHRA).
 Part of the reason for this is that the first KwaZulu-Natal Heritage Act (1997) predates the National Heritage Resources Act (1999) and that there was no national framework for heritage at the time that the province resolved to establish its PHRA.
 The 1997 Act was replaced in 2008 by a new act of the same name.

 The logo of the organisation is the one formerly used by the KwaZulu Monuments Council.